Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-Just as in the case for normal location-scale mixture copulas shown in Proposition~\ref{prop:single-skew-MN}, Kendall's tau and Spearman's rho for skew-normal scale mixture copulas are also odd functions of $\rho$ under single-skewness.
-This property is demonstrated clearly in Figure~\ref{fig:ACt_tau_S_single_skew}, which depicts $\tau$ and $\rho_S$ as functions of $\rho$ for AC skew-$t$ copulas under various parameter settings.
-The figure also shows that, as the level of single-skewness increases, the magnitudes of the rank correlations decrease -- similar to what is observed for GH skew-$t$ copulas.
+As for normal location-scale mixture copulas (Proposition~\ref{prop:single-skew-MN}), under single-skewness both rank correlations for skew-normal scale mixture copulas are odd functions of $\rho$.
+This is illustrated in Fig.~\ref{fig:ACt_tau_S_single_skew} which plots $\tau$ and $\rho_S$ against $\rho$ for AC skew-$t$ copulas.
+The figure further shows that increasing the level of single-skewness reduces the magnitudes of both rank correlations, mirroring the behavior observed for GH skew-$t$ copulas.